db-githb/skyMask/README.md

-# SkyMask — Prompted sky masking + top padding for cleaner 3DGS
+# SkyMask: Prompted sky masking + top padding for cleaner 3DGS

 A command-line tool to generate high-quality masks from multi-view images using **Grounded DINO** + **SAM 2**, automatically remove the sky (or any prompted class), and add transparent **top padding** to reduce noisy Gaussians during 3D Gaussian Splatting (3DGS) reconstruction.